Uganda Holds Funeral For Murdered Olympian Cheptegei

 "Slowly we will tell them the truth."

-The service to honour Cheptegei, a sergeant in the Uganda Peoples' Defence Forces, started around 10:00 am (0700 GMT), with officials and relatives gathering at the local council office.
+The service to honour Cheptegei, a sergeant in the Uganda Peoples' Defence Forces (UPDF), started around 10:00 am (0700 GMT), with officials and relatives gathering at the local council office.

+The coffin, swathed in the Ugandan flag, was saluted by officers from the UPDF who carried her body into the room overlooking the remote rolling hills of her childhood.

-The athlete was a "heroine" Bessie Modest Ajilong, the local presidential representative, told AFP.
+The athlete was a "heroine", local presidential representative Bessie Modest Ajilong told AFP, describing her as "out of ordinary".

-Cheptegei's body would move from local council headquarters, organisers said, to a nearby sports stadium so that the public could pay their respects.
-She will then be formally laid to rest at around 3:00 pm (1200 GMT).
+Her body was moved from the local council headquarters to a nearby sports stadium where hundreds gathered to pay their respects.

+Cheptegei was finally laid to rest among the trees in the mountains, lowered into the ground with a gun salute -- a tribute usually reserved for senior Ugandan officers -- and prayers by the local clerics.

+Uganda's sports minister Peter Ogwang condemned the "barbaric and cowardly" attack that had taken her life, and said the government would give roughly $13,000 to each of Cheptegei's children.

-Scores of athletes have travelled to the small village to attend the ceremonies.
+Scores of athletes, among them Kenyan athletes Mary Keitany and Daniel Komen, travelled to the small village to attend the ceremonies.

-"She greatly contributed to the promotion of athletics until her last days," coach Alex Malinga, who trained her as a teenager, told AFP.
+Coach Alex Malinga, who trained her as a teenager, told AFP: "Cheptegei was one of those who inspired the talented young that one day they will be like her."

 'Relationship soured'

-Local media say Cheptegei's daughters witnessed the attack.
-Police said Marangach snuck into her home while she was at church with her children.
+Police said Marangach sneaked into her home to hide while she was at church with her children.

-Her family say the couple had argued over ownership of the property where she lived with her sister Dorcas Cherop and daughters.
+The couple had argued over ownership of the property where she lived with her sister Dorcas Cherop and daughters, according to her family.

 "I think at that time, their relationship had become sour," Cheptegei's brother-in-law, Moses Kipsiro, told AFP.